FAQs

 It most certainly could be.
 And it would be nice for the form factor in that only a single-wide body could be used (even less endplate and wood weight!).
 However, …

 • How about a display that attaches to a leg with cables for power and communication back to the instrument’s electronics?
-Of course possible.
-For now, we would prefer not having a delicate item like that on stage ready to be bumped into by a rockin’ band member or careless stagehand.
+Of course possible but for now we prefer not having a delicate item like that on stage protruding from the steel, ready to be bumped by a rockin’ band member or careless stagehand.
 This is absolutely still on the table for later designs, but in the prototype stages, the touchscreen is on board.

 • Everything on board, self-contained.